Skip to content

 AfterCompletion

-Always executed regardless of success/failure.
-Guaranteed by defer:
+Always executed regardless of success/failure, thanks to defer.

 go